arcade-lab/tia-infrastructure/README.md

 qtfs ../hardware/platform.json quartet_tests/merge/merge.tia null quartet_tests/merge/input_data.csv quartet_tests/merge/expected_output_data.csv
 ```

-The third "channels" argument is `null`, because in this release we have not included support for our programmable circuit-switched interconnect routers in this release, and therfore the connectivity between processing elements is fixed instead of dynamically defined by channels.
+The third "channels" argument is `null`, because in this release we have not included support for our programmable circuit-switched interconnect routers, and therfore the connectivity between processing elements is fixed instead of dynamically defined by channels.
 Input and output channels 0, 1, 2, and 3 correspond to the cardinal directions N, E, S, and W, respectively.
-This model, which we refer to as "software" routing, is performed by dedicated instructions within each PE's program.
+In this model, which we refer to as "software" routing, routing is performed by dedicated instructions within each PE's program.

 Back in the `hardware` directory, to run test binaries on the RTL testbench infrastructure, use one of the targets of the form `make [benchmark]_vcd`.
-For example, make `bst_vcd` will assemble the bst.tia assembly file from the tests directory and prepare the input data for the single processing element testbench to run.
+For example, `make bst_vcd` will assemble the `bst.tia` assembly file from the tests directory and prepare the input data for the single processing element testbench to run.
 The output will be a cycle-accurate VCD trace of the entire system running the assembled binary.

 To begin FPGA prototyping, we can generate bitstreams with the following set of make commands: